-- Undertaking a community mapping of GBV risk "hot spots" and vulnerable target groups 1 that may be most susceptible to project-induced GBV, particularly SEA; - In consultation with the IA, on the basis of the community mapping, identifying the specific SEA/SH prevention activities to be undertaken to address SEA/SH risks (see Chapter 2 for the types of risks to be considered); - Providing services to survivors and/or becoming a victim advocate/victim accompanier, or undertaking case management organization.
-If required and in High-risk situations, the - project should equip this organization with funds that will enable it to facilitate access to timely, safe and confidential services for the survivor (including money for transportation, documentation fees, and lodging if needed); - Providing training related to ensuring knowledge of standards laid out in the CoC and services that are available for survivors; - Ensuring that the project has "safe spaces" where survivors can report allegations of SEA/SH to trained personnel; - Raising awareness about the existing GM and supporting the development of a SEP; and - Channeling complaints to the GM (see separate note on GMs for SEA/SH in World Bankfinanced projects).
+- Undertaking a community mapping of GBV risk "hot spots" and vulnerable target groups 1 that may be most susceptible to project-induced GBV, particularly SEA; - In consultation with the Borrower, on the basis of the community mapping, identifying the specific SEA/SH prevention activities to be undertaken to address SEA/SH risks; - Providing services to survivors and/or becoming a victim advocate/victim accompanier, or undertaking case management organization.
+If required and in High-risk situations, the project should equip this organization with funds that will enable it to facilitate access to timely, safe and confidential services for the survivor (including money for transportation, documentation fees, and lodging if needed); - Providing training related to ensuring knowledge of standards laid out in the CoC and services that are available for survivors; - Ensuring that the project has "safe spaces" where survivors can report allegations of SEA/SH to trained personnel; - Raising awareness about the existing GM and supporting the development of a SEP; and - Channeling complaints to the GM (see separate note on GMs for SEA/SH in World Bank- financed projects).